-Since 1982, drunk driving fatalities on our nation’s roadways have decreased 48%, while total traffic fatalities have declined nearly 16%.
-Among persons under 21, drunk driving fatalities have decreased 80%.
+Since 1982, drunk driving fatalities on our nation's roadways have decreased 37%, while total traffic fatalities have declined 2%.
+Among persons under 21, drunk driving fatalities have decreased 83%.
 Despite this progress, we still have more work to do, and our commitment to eliminate drunk driving is stronger than ever.
-Hardcore drunk drivers continue to wreak havoc on our nation’s road accounting for 70% of drunk driving fatalities, where there is a known alcohol-test result for the driver – a trend that has remained relatively unchanged for more than a decade.
+Hardcore drunk drivers continue to wreak havoc on our nation’s road accounting for nearly 70% of drunk driving fatalities, where there is a known alcohol-test result for the driver - a trend that has remained relatively unchanged for more than a decade.

 Our state map allows you to search and review individual state drunk driving and under 21 drinking statistics and see how they compare to the national trends.
 Also available to download and share is our State of Drunk Driving Fatalities in America summary (PDF) which includes tables and graphs summarizing the latest information available on drunk driving fatality statistics.